secretstartups/handbook/people-group/learning-and-development/manager-challenge/manager-challenge-alumni-page/index.html.md

 Take a look at some of the courses the Learning & Development recommends for [People Leaders on LinkedIn Learning](/handbook/people-group/learning-and-development/linkedin-learning/#people-leaders).

-L&D also has courses on [GitLab Learn](https://gitlab.edcast.com/) that you can explore for manager training.
+L&D also has courses on [Level Up](https://levelup.gitlab.com/learn/dashboard) that you can explore for manager training.

 ### Professional Coaching